Give us a call now for an immediate match with a local pro.

 When picking an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Michigan are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors must have at least three years of experience and must pass an exam.
 Licenses can be verified on LARA's website.
 You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with glowing reviews and reports of good customer experiences.
+Choose a company with positive reviews and testimonials about great customer experiences.

-Always make sure you know what a company’s process looks like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
-Confirm that your technician will clean and test your system afterward to ensure proper operation.
-When replacing your HVAC, ask the provider to explain the new brand, energy efficiency, features, estimated installation time, and model.
-Before signing a contract, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to explain which parts need replacement and why.
+Confirm that your technician will clean and test the system at the end of the job to guarantee proper operation.
+When replacing your HVAC, ask your installation company to provide details on the new brand, estimated installation time, features, energy efficiency, and model.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected about twice annually.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
+You should have your HVAC system inspected about twice yearly.
+After the inspection, your technician will inform you what services are required.
+You should also call a technician if you start noticing issues such as strange noises, unusual smells, or leaks.
 If your home has ductwork, you should have it inspected every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider purchasing a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
+You may also consider a smart thermostat.

-Your HVAC company may provide financing options through a third-party lender, or you may choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you may be able to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: